 Creo que, si las familias del Inland Empire tienen que comprometerse a un presupuesto y tomar decisiones difíciles, el gobierno federal también debería hacerlo.
 Los déficits presupuestarios y una creciente deuda federal podrían dañar la economía de Estados Unidos y limitar las prioridades políticas futuras.
 Sin embargo, no podemos simplemente imponer recortes arbitrarios en el presupuesto federal, y nuestro presupuesto no puede equilibrarse mientras le damos la espalda a la clase media o a los pobres.

 Serví en la legislatura de California durante la recesión y la crisis presupuestaria de nuestro estado, y sé lo que se necesita para tomar decisiones difíciles para reducir los gastos y optimizar los programas mientras se preservan los servicios de los que dependen muchos californianos.
 Debemos trabajar juntos para hacer reformas presupuestarias de sentido común, incluyendo la eliminación de programas duplicados o derrochadores, al mismo tiempo que reformar nuestro código de impuestos complicado y lleno de lagunas para que podamos brindar alivio a las familias de clase media e incentivos para las empresas que están creando empleos aquí en casa.
 Este enfoque de sentido común conducirá la eficiencia del gobierno, menos deuda pública, y una mayor prosperidad económica para todos los estadounidenses.

 More on Budget and Fiscal Responsibility

-WASHINGTON, DC – Today, Rep. Norma J. Torres (D-Pomona) issued the following statement in response to President Obama’s Fiscal Year 2017 budget request:
+WASHINGTON, DC – Today, U.S. Representative Norma J. Torres (D-CA) released the following statement after President Trump submitted his fiscal year 2020 budget request: